-- Students in the Practicum may only work for a non-profit organization, government agency, for a judge, or in a private law firm doing pro bono or low bono (significantly reduced rate) work.
+- Students may work for a non-profit organization, government agency, a judge, or in a private law firm, provided the law firm work is only pro bono.

-- Because students enrolled in the Practicum are working fewer hours, it is often a useful opportunity for attorneys to get student assistance on discrete research or writing projects, although practicum opportunities are by no means limited to such projects.
+- This is a useful opportunity for attorneys to get student assistance on discrete research or writing projects, given the shorter hours, although the work is by no means limited to such projects.

-If you have a particular project or internship opportunity that you would like to promote to the students at DU Law School, please contact Alexi Freeman, Director of Public Interest, at email@example.com or by phone at 303-871-6788.
+If you have a particular project or externship opportunity that you would like to promote to the students at Denver Law, please contact Alexi Freeman, Director of Externships & Public Interest Initiatives, at firstname.lastname@example.org or by phone at 303-871-6788.